 Crock Pot Hot Chocolate

-A cup of this velvety crock pot hot chocolate is the perfect way to welcome the holiday season.
-It screams “drink me” when you add fluffy whipped cream and dark chocolate shavings on top.
+A cup of this velvety crock pot hot chocolate is the perfect way to welcome colder weather, not to mention the holiday season!
+Set it to cook, and your cozy, creamy homemade hot chocolate is ready to serve in a few hours.
+Just add fluffy whipped cream and chocolate shavings on top.

 A cup of crock pot hot chocolate with whipped cream and chocolate shavings on top.